2018 SALES KICKOFF MEETING PLANNING GUIDE

 That time is fast approaching once again.
 It’s time to gather the troops for your next annual sales meeting.
 Most assuredly, your next annual sales conference will include the obligatory updates about products and the on-going marketing programs.
 However, there is a profound question that should be asked before the sales meeting agenda is created… “What do your salespeople truly want from your next sales meeting?”

-Over the past couple of weeks alone I have interviewed a hundred top salespeople as part of my preparation for the keynote presentation I will give at their company’s sales kickoff.
+Over the past few months alone I have interviewed a hundred top salespeople as part of my preparation for the keynote presentation I will give at their company’s sales kickoff.
 Based upon these discussions, here’s what the Heavy Hitters want from their next sales meeting.

 The Latest, Greatest Sales Techniques.
 Salespeople don’t want to be continually reminded about the sales basics they already know.
 The best salespeople, the most respected salespeople, always tell me they want to learn something new about their profession of sales.
 They understand the process of selling and they’re tired of hearing about what they mastered a long time ago.
 They want to hear about the latest developments in the field of sales.
 That’s why I recommend sessions on recent sales psychology studies, the human nature of group decision-making, and sales linguistics (the study of how the customer’s mind uses and interprets language).
 These subjects are not only fascinating, but also contribute to the continued success and personal growth of senior salespeople.